 The Sociology minor is designed to provide the student with an introduction to the basic concepts of the study and application of the principles of sociology.
 The study of family dynamics, youth culture and urban environments will be emphasized.
 Students completing this minor should have a better understanding of the dynamics of the urban environment and its effect on families and American youth.
-Students will be able to identify current social issues and trends affecting our cities and their residents and design intervention strategies to improve the precident's quality of li design intervention strategies to improve the resident's quality of life individually and in their social groups.
+Students will be able to identify current social issues and trends affecting our cities and their residents and design intervention strategies to improve the resident's quality of life individually and in their social groups.